Requirements Activities

 🔥 User Story Mapping (Use Cases and Scenarios)

-If working on this activity as a team, have each different person focus on a different set of stories.
+If working on this activity as a team, have each person focus on a different set of stories.
+Indicate whether each user story is high or low level.

 User’s Emotional Objectives